Features of the fourth edition include:

 I hope so.
 The larger issues the book engages with should be of interest to anyone who cares about the Internet, and “the law” can be surprisingly accessible to non-lawyers.
 I’ve tried to tell interesting stories while being informative about how legal issues play out online.

-Fair warning: it will probably be tougher going for you than for a law student, since you won’t have had the same practice reading judicial opinions, and some of the questions will refer to concepts taught in the first year of law school.
+Fair warning: it will probably be tougher going for you than for a law student, since you won’t have had the same practice reading judicial opinions, and some of the questions will refer to concepts taught in other law school courses.
 Still, I hope you will give the book a try.
 If you do, I would love to hear from you about the experience; please let me know how I can make it more accessible and useful for a broad audience.

 I found a mistake in the book.
 What should I do?